Nerdabilly/halloweencountdown/README.md

 The animations in the `animations` folder were found from various sources around the Web and in some cases, optimized to display on the 32x32 Matrix.
 I did not create them, though they were all available from free, non-attribution and CC0-licensed sources.

-If you'd like to create your own or edit and optimize an existing GIF, you can use almost any graphics software (Photoshop, GIMP, etc) to create them, but remember that the matrix is actually very low resolution so you need to be careful with shadows, antialiasing, and too much color depth or variation.
+If you'd like to create your own or edit and optimize an existing GIF, you can use almost any graphics software (Photoshop, GIMP, etc) to create them, but remember that the matrix is actually very low resolution at only 32px x 32px, so you need to be careful with shadows, antialiasing, and too much color depth or variation.
 I found that [Piskel](https://www.piskelapp.com/) worked best for this, since it specializes in creating low-res "sprite style" GIF animations, which is exactly what this project needs.

 ## Running as a Service